.

 – I wrote about the twentieth anniversary of A Radical Cut in the Texture of Reality

-– I made an Inventory of novels I recently started but couldn't finish
+– I made an Inventory of novels I recently started writing but couldn't finish

 – I was part of an exceptional lineup at the Montreal edition of Oral Method where, in response to the prompt EXCUSEZ-MOI, I wrote a short text I think turned out quite well called I Make and Watch Performances